Overview

 Another option to apply markup and discount is to use "Bulk Actions".

-Tick the checkbox on each section you would like to apply the markup and/or discount then click on the cog button for Bulk Actions.
-You may also untick the individual items that you do not want to change the markup/discount.
+Tick the checkbox on each section to which you would like to apply the markup and/or discount, then click on the cog button for Bulk Actions.
+You may also untick the individual items to which you do not want to change the markup/discount.

 From there, you can select the action you would like to take: